deliaswe/deliaswe/README.md

 ## Hello, I'm Delia! 👋🏽

-## I'm a passionate Junior Software Developer.
-I am performance-driven, knowledgeable, and detail-oriented professional with significant ability to perform and collabrate well in team environments.
+## I am a versatile and passionate professional with a diverse background in the medical field and a newfound passion for software development.
+As a Junior Software Developer, I am performance-driven, knowledgeable, and detail-oriented professional with significant ability to perform and collabrate well in team environments.

 - 💻 I am currently working on..
 JavaScript, CSS, HTML, Node.js, JQuery, and BootStrap.
 - ⚡️ I am currently learning..
 GraphQL, MySQL, React, Heroku, Express.js, Jest, and MongoDB.